Let’s Get Organised!

 Website builder.
 I recently decided that I needed a bit more than the website builders mentioned above.
 So I moved to WordPress.
 Although you can use WordPress in a very easy and simple (and free) way, there is so much more under the hood.
 Best bits: free, tons of functionality and great admin.

 Another WordPress product.
 Thrive is on the brink of publishing a great sounding WordPress theme, but at the moment I am using their page builder, Thrive Architect.
 It is wonderful: you can pretty much design your site any way your want in an easy to use drag and drop layout.
 I really appreciate the way Thrive presents itself, the super helpful blog posts, videos and webinars they produce.
 The company comes across as all round sensible, down to earth and is not afraid to dish out some practical advice.
 I’d love to use more of their products.
+Best bits: great simple company ethos, easy to use, design freedom.

 A WordPress theme for creatives.
 Not that the theme is so colourful and has fun doodles all over it, but it is a lean machine of a theme: and you can design and adjust whatever you want.
 A great lean and flexible theme with great 3rd party integrations; this site runs on Astra right now.
+There is a free version and a paid extra for even more design options.
+Best bits: freedom to design, lean.

 I work with digital images a lot.
 Not only to update my blog and social media but also within my studio work I often work from photos that have been organised, edited and adjusted.